tylerlight071/Nexus-Pet-Portal/README.md

 Remember to replace `<password>` in the MongoDB URI with the password of the database user you created.

-You can now use this MongoDB URI to connect to your MongoDB database from FurEver Friends!
+You can now use this MongoDB URI to connect to your MongoDB database from Nexus Pet Portal!
 Everything else is automatically set up so you don't need to do anything past that point.

 ## First-Time Login ⚙️